Engineering Notes by Oriental Motor

 Different types of motors offer different overrun and brake frequency specifications.
 A single-phase reversible motor uses a friction brake to reduce its overrun drastically for instantaneous forward/reverse operations.
 While the overrun is reduced to 2 revolutions at the motor shaft, the heat generated from the friction brake limits the duty cycle to 30 minutes at a time.
 For high frequency braking applications, we recommend either an electromagnetic brake motor (50 cycles per minute) or a single-phase motor with a brake pack (60 cycles per minute).

 For applications requiring instantaneous stops but not a specific stop accuracy value, a brushless motor system with a dynamic braking system may suffice.
-Stepper motors or servo motors actually offer the best stop accuracy, starting torque, and stop accuracy for instantaneous forward/reverse operations, but it takes more to control these motors than an AC reversible motor.
+Stepper motors or servo motors offer the best stop accuracy, starting torque, and stop accuracy for instantaneous forward/reverse operations, but it takes more to control these motors than an AC reversible motor.

 Here's some comparison data between all the motors that can perform forward/reverse operations.
 Remember these overrun values are at the motor.
 If you add a gearhead, divide the overrun by the gear ratio.
 These are reference values only.